 Paul H. Keckley is Managing Editor of The Keckley Report, a healthcare policy analyst and widely known industry expert.

-In addition to The Keckley Report, he authors, a monthly column for Health and Hospital Networks and has published three books and 250 articles.
-During the period preceding the passage of the Affordable Care Act, he facilitated sessions between White House Office of Health Reform sessions and major health industry trade groups as private sector input was sought in the legislation.
+In addition to weekly Keckley Report, he has published three books and 250 articles.
+During the period preceding the passage of the Affordable Care Act, he facilitated sessions between White House Office of Health Reform and major health industry trade groups as private sector input was sought in the legislation.

 He completed his B.A. at Lipscomb University, his M.A. and Ph.D. degrees from Ohio State University, and a fellowship in economic policy at Oxford University.
 He resides in Nashville, Tennessee, and enjoys golf, jogging, and the search for great coffee.

 Health care industry professional with executive leadership experience in the public and private sectors